JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/diagnostics.rst

 function, the norm of the gradient, observation distribution, and analysis increment.
 To support testing of EDA with MPAS-JEDI, the package includes probabilistic evaluations of the ensemble of background forecasts.
 It also includes observation- and model-space verification tools for tracking the performance of cycling experiments.
-Those tools evaluate traditional statistical measures (Mean, RMS, STD, etc...) for surface and upper air variables.
+Those tools evaluate traditional statistical measures (Mean, RMS, standard deviation, etc...) for surface and upper air variables.
 Additionally there is some capability for determining confidence intervals for those verification measures.
 Both the model- and observation-space components provide a means to store intermediate statistical measures and then visualize verification statistics.